metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 - `authentication` (Attributes) Authentication defines the options for the oauth proxy used to protect jaeger UI (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--authentication))
 - `enabled` (Boolean) Enabled defines if the Jaeger Query component should be created.
+- `find_traces_concurrent_requests` (Number) FindTracesConcurrentRequests defines how many concurrent request a single trace search can submit (defaults querier.replicas*2).
+The search for traces in Jaeger submits limit+1 requests.
+First requests finds trace IDs and then it fetches entire traces by ID.
+This property allows Jaeger to fetch traces in parallel.
+Note that by default a single Tempo querier can process 20 concurrent search jobs.
+Increasing this property might require scaling up querier instances, especially on error 'job queue full' See also Tempo's extraConfig: querier.max_concurrent_queries (20 default) query_frontend.max_outstanding_per_tenant: (2000 default).
+Increase if the query-frontend returns 429
 - `ingress` (Attributes) Ingress defines the options for the Jaeger Query ingress. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--ingress))
 - `monitor_tab` (Attributes) MonitorTab defines the monitor tab configuration. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--monitor_tab))
 - `resources` (Attributes) Resources defines resources for this component, this will override the calculated resources derived from total (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--resources))